venkatchittoor/sales-intelligence-pipeline/README.md

 # Sales Intelligence Pipeline

-An end-to-end sales analytics pipeline built with **Claude Code** and the **Databricks Data Intelligence Platform** — demonstrating AI-assisted development, Delta Lake ingestion, SQL analytics, and natural language insights.
+An end-to-end sales analytics pipeline built with **Claude Code** and the Databricks **Data Intelligence Platform** — demonstrating AI-assisted development, Delta Lake ingestion, SQL analytics, and natural language insights.

+> *The entire pipeline was built via natural language prompts — no code written manually.
+This is what AI-assisted data engineering looks like in practice.*
 ---

 ## What This Project Does